 3. Reach Out!

 As much as style and expertise are important, we’re all human.
-The relationship you have with your wedding vendors is equally important if not more.
-Find vendors that share the vision for your wedding and work with people you can trust.
+The relationship you have with your wedding vendors is as important if not more important than the service we’re providing.
+Find vendors that share the same vision for your wedding and choose to work with people you can get along with.
 This helps create a environment where all your vendors are working to achieve the same goal.

 If my images resonate with you, send me an email.